grosserj/e28/independent-study/README.md

 ### Third Party Resources
 A [list](https://bootstrap-vue.org/docs/reference/third-party) of useful (but non-endorsed) 3rd party components and libraries.
 Some interesting ones include:
-* elegent date picker
+* elegant date picker
 * charting libraries that offer powerful charting of responsive Vue data
 * form validators that check the user's input and provide feedback dynamically

 ### BootstrapVue Alternative
-Another Bootstrap + Vue project is [VueStrap](http://yuche.github.io/vue-strap/).
-VueStrap is not as mature as BootStrapVue is at this point, but may be a good alternative to consider in the near future.
+Another Bootstrap + Vue project that was being developed is [VueStrap](http://yuche.github.io/vue-strap/).
+VueStrap is no longer being developed since before the release of Bootstrap v4, leaving BootstrapVue as the only actively developed option for a Bootstrap + Vue css library.

 ## Sources
 * https://getbootstrap.com/